System Design Interview Prep for Indian Engineers

 - User A sends a message through their WebSocket connection

-- The Chat Service identifies User B's WebSocket gateway server
+- Chat Service identifies User B's WebSocket gateway server

-- Message is forwarded directly to User B through their WebSocket connection
+- Message gets forwarded directly to User B through their WebSocket connection

 - Delivery receipt is sent back to User A